Balbir89/economic-crisis-analysis/README.md

 The chart below shows the trend and forecast of unemployment rate over time, highlighting patterns relevant to economic conditions:
 ![Trend](chart1.png)

-The chart below shows the Macroeconomic Time-Series Visualization: Correlation of US Labor and Price Indices
+The charts below illustrate trends in unemployment rate and its relationship with inflation over time, highlighting patterns relevant to economic conditions:

 ![Trend](chart2.png)